wenkairen/CarND-Semantic-Segmentation/CarND-Semantic-Segmentation/README.md

 the architecture is based on the pre-trained VGG-16 network was converted to a fully convolutional network by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes, Each convolution and transpose convolution layer includes a kernel initializer and regularizer.

+In Line #48 the layers function shows the contruct of the model

+def layers(vgg_layer3_out, vgg_layer4_out, vgg_layer7_out, num_classes):
+    """
+    Create the layers for a fully convolutional network.
+Build skip-layers using the vgg layers.
+    :param vgg_layer7_out: TF Tensor for VGG Layer 3 output
+    :param vgg_layer4_out: TF Tensor for VGG Layer 4 output
+    :param vgg_layer3_out: TF Tensor for VGG Layer 7 output
+    :param num_classes: Number of classes to classify
+    :return: The Tensor for the last layer of output

 ### Optimizer

 for the optimize function the loss funtion is used with cross entropy, the optimizer is AdamOptimizer.